Nicobar district

-Nicobar district is one of three districts in the Indian union territory of Andaman and Nicobar Islands.
+Nicobar district is one of three districts in the Indian union territory of the Andaman and Nicobar Islands.
 The district's administrative territory encompasses all of the Nicobar Islands, which are located in the Indian Ocean, between the Bay of Bengal and the Andaman Sea.
 The headquarters of the district is the village of Malacca, located on the island of Car Nicobar.

-The district administration is headed by a Deputy Commissioner, who in turn reports into the Lt.
+The district administration is headed by a Deputy Commissioner, who in turn reports to the Lt.
 Governor of the Andaman and Nicobar Islands.

 It is the fifth least populous district in the country (out of 640).

 Etymology

-Falling on the sea route between South India / Sri Lanka and South East Asia, the sailors referred it as “land of the naked” i.e. Nakkavar which is perhaps the direct precursor of the current name “Nicobar’.
+Falling on the sea route between South India / Sri Lanka and South East Asia, the sailors referred to it as the “land of the naked” i.e. Nakkavar which is perhaps the direct precursor of the current name “Nicobar’.
 The medieval Arabic name ‘Lankhabatus’ is a mere mistranscription and misapprehension of “Nankakar or Nakkavar”.

 History

-The district was created on August 1, 1974, when it was separated off from Andaman district.
+The district was created on August 1, 1974, when it was separated from Andaman district.